ErfanEtesami/RP_ROS_Basics/README.md

 These control strategies were implemented in ROS and simulated with Gazebo.
 Finally, we tested the codes we had developed for the simulation on a real Thymio robot in order to compare the control performance in both cases.<br>

-The "main" directory is associated with testing on real robot and the "box" is for simulating Thymio in a small simulated box.<br>
+The "main" directory is associated with testing on real robot and the "box" is for simulating Thymio in a small simulated box.
+The report is also accessible in this repository.<br>

 <strong>Keywords:</strong> EPFL, Robotics, Robotics Practicals, Thymio, Control, Waypoint Following, Obstacle Avoidance, URDF, ROS, Gazebo